Explore Brno - The 10 Best Attractions for First-Time Visitors

 Old Town Hall in Brno

-The dragon from Brno is said, according to legend, to have tormented the farmers of the area and eaten their cattle, before they managed to kill the beast with a cunning Trojan poisoned morsel.
+According to legend, the Brno dragon once terrorized local farmers, devouring their cattle—until they finally outwitted it with a cleverly poisoned Trojan treat.
 Today, the dragon hangs stuffed in the entrance of the town hall.
 Dragon or Nile crocodile?
-You can decide that yourself.
-The alternative story is that the "dragon" is a forgotten gift from a foreign envoy.
-But the first version is much more imaginative.
+You can decide for yourself.
+Another theory suggests it was simply a forgotten gift from a foreign envoy—but let’s be honest, the first story is far more imaginative.

 The dragon in Brno